aashererr/aashererr/README.md

 - 👋 Hi, I’m @aashererr
-- 👀 I’m interested in ... learning
+- 👀 I’m interested in software engineering and cybersecurity
-- 🌱 I’m currently learning ...
-Data Structures & Algorithms, Python
+- 🫵 I’m currently learning Data Structures & Algorithms and Python
-- 📫 How to reach me ... aashererr@gmail.com
+- 📫 How to reach me - aashererr@gmail.com
 - ⚡ Fun fact: ...
 I am an airforce brat

 ## Languages and Tools: